$6.6m Seed Round led by Craft Ventures

 How to Build an Inbound Lead Qualification Flow

 With a 61% lower cost per lead, inbound has the potential to be your most cost-effective B2B marketing channel.
-But without a strategic inbound lead qualification process, you expose yourself to the following business risks:
+But without a strategic inbound lead qualification process, and the right inbound marketing tools you expose yourself to the following business risks:

 • Missed opportunities as qualified leads slip through the cracks